Social media training designed to ban boring corporate comms

 Book a no-obligation 20 minute chat if you have any questions about our courses or the Academy.

 Or if you’re already convinced, give one of our fun and creative comms courses a go and rediscover your mojo again!

 Book an expert speaker on social media creativity in comms

 She’s spoken at hundreds of high-profile events all over the world and online including Social Day (London), Nato’s Social Media Conference (Podgorica), CommsHero (Cardiff, Manchester, London and online).

 Hel also enjoys the thrill of appearing on TV, radio and podcasts to give her unique take on topical social media, communications and professional creativity.”

 Those comms cartoons

-Hel’s cartoons are a great example of how we can use creativity to make sense of the world, and engage our audiences.
-Hel find drawing things helps her describe problems and communicate ideas.
+Comms cartoons are a great example of how we can use creativity to make sense of the world, and engage our audiences.
+I find drawing things helps me describe problems and communicate ideas.

-Her comms cartoons feature in The IoIC’s Voice magazine and various comms and marketing newsletters.
+My comms cartoons have featured in The IoIC’s Voice magazine, countless conference talks, and various comms and marketing newsletters.